Here's Who Lived and Who Died in the Game of Thrones Finale

 In the finale, the Lady of Winterfell demanded northern independence from her new king, Bran, who gave it to her.
 In the final moments, she was crowned as Northerners raised their swords and shouted “the Queen in the North!”

-With all the heartbreak and suffering she has endured over the past eight seasons, we can only hope that she’ll be able to live out her days in peace in her family home.
+With all the heartbreak and suffering she has endured over the past eight seasons, we can only hope that Sansa will be able to live out her days in peace in her family home.
 After all, there must always be a Stark in Winterfell.

 Arya Stark